frequency-chain/frequency/designdocs/user-handles.md

 Signature requirements

 The extrinsic must be signed by the owner's private key.
 The signature must be verified on-chain to ensure that the user is the owner of the private key.
+Without the possibility of a replay attack, the chain can verify that the user is the owner of the handle and no special mechanism to handle signature reuse is required.
 ```

 ### Retire user handle